 His work has been published in a number of the world’s most distinguished journals, including: the Queen’s Law Journal, the University of British Columbia Law Review, the Criminal Law Quarterly, the Alberta Law Review, The New Zealand Law Review and the Animal Law Review.

-Finally, Peter is a member of the Board of Advisors for Animal Justice, and acted as counsel for the organization when it intervened in the appeal of R v DLW at the Supreme Court of Canada in 2015.
+Finally, Peter is a member of the Board of Directors of Animal Justice, and acted as counsel for the organization when it intervened in the appeal of R v DLW at the Supreme Court of Canada in 2015.